fetchai/docs-archived/docs/etch-language/variables.md

 ## Integers

-Integers can be signed or unsigned and are *currently* restricted to the width range 8-64 bits.
+Integers can be signed or unsigned and are *currently* restricted to the width range 8-64 bits (1 to 8 bytes).

 They are declared as signed `Int8`, `Int16`, `Int32`, `Int64`, and unsigned `UInt8`, `UInt16`, `UInt32`, `UInt64`, `UInt256`.